-- Changes or alterations have been required in, or incorporated into, the project which avoid or substantially lessen the significant environmental effect as identified in the Long-Term Irrigated Lands Regulatory Program (ILRP) Final Program EIR (PEIR) (ICF International 2011).
+- 1. Changes or alterations have been required in, or incorporated into, the project which avoid or substantially lessen the significant environmental effect as identified in the Long-Term Irrigated Lands Regulatory Program (ILRP) Final Program EIR (PEIR) (ICF International 2011).
 Pub.
 Resources Code section 15091(a)(1). - 2.
 Such changes or alterations are within the responsibility and jurisdiction of another public agency and not the agency making the finding.
 Such changes have been adopted by such other agency or can and should be adopted by such other agency.
 Pub.
 Resources Code section 15091(a)(2). - 3.
 Specific economic, legal, social, technological, or other considerations, including provision of employment opportunities for highly trained workers, make infeasible the mitigation measures or project alternatives identified in the PEIR.
 Pub.
 Resources Code section 15091(a)(3).

+II.
 Findings

-The following findings discuss the significant direct, indirect, and cumulative effects of the program to be adopted, which is referred to throughout as Waste Discharge Requirements General Order for Growers within the Western Tulare Lake Basin Area that are Members of a Third-party, Order R5-2014-0001-07 (Order).
-The Order is described in California Regional Water Quality Control Board, Central Valley Region Order R5-2014-0001-07 and supporting attachments, and is being approved consistent with the requirements of CEQA.
+The findings in the Impact Findings (section II.C) discuss the significant direct, indirect, and cumulative effects of the program to be adopted, which is referred to throughout as Waste Discharge Requirements General Order for Growers within the Western San Joaquin River Watershed that are Members of a Third-party, Order R5-2014-0002-09 (Order).
+The Order is described in California Regional Water Quality Control Board, Central Valley Region Order R5-2014-0002-09 and supporting attachments and is being approved consistent with the requirements of CEQA.